RalphElec/SYSADM1-IDC2/README.md

 ## About the Project

 This portfolio serves as a collection of assignments, projects, and documentation related to my journey in Systems Administration 1 in University of Baguio.
 Starting from November 28-December 8, I updated this from my home and in school.
+Committing a project everyday was necessary because we were graded for it.
+This activity helps me practice and navigate through GitHub.